-As shown in Figure 3-24, when asked about the frequency of use, 77 percent of respondents marked that they use Jaunt's services 2-3 times a week.
+As shown in Figure 3-25, when asked about the frequency of use, 77 percent of respondents marked that they use Jaunt's services 2-3 times a week.
 Ten percent use Jaunt once a week and seven percent use the service a couple of times each month.
-The history of usage results are shown in Figure 3-25.
+The frequency of usage results is shown in Figure 3-26.
 Thirty-seven percent of customers have used Jaunt for more than five years.